StefanTrsunov/CRUD/README.md

 Starting the project for the first time:
+$ pip install -r requirements.txt
 $ virtualenv venv
 $ . venv/bin/activate
 $ flask run

-If you have a virtual enviorment:
+If you have a virtual enviorment and installed the libraries:
 $ flask run